-This country-specific Q&A provides an overview to Patent Litigation laws and regulations that may occur in Portugal.
+This country-specific Q&A provides an overview of Patent Litigation laws and regulations applicable in Portugal.

 What is the forum for the conduct of patent litigation?

 VdA: Patent litigation generally takes place before the Intellectual Property Court (“IP Court”).
 This specialised state court, with jurisdiction at a national level, has been operating in Portugal since 30.03.2012 and is competent to handle all actions concerning industrial property in all forms as provided in law, including both patent enforcement and invalidation proceedings.
 The IP Court is composed of 3 judges, who generally do not have a technical background.
 The judges are however usually assisted during the final hearing by technical advisors, designated by institutions in the relevant technical field of the matter in dispute.

 In pharmaceutical patent cases, litigation under Law no. 62/2011, of 12 December (“Law 62/2011”), as amended by Decree-Law 110/2018, of 10 December (“DL 110/2018”), was designed as a pre-emptive action.
 According to this regime, the parties (patent holder and generic company) can agree to submit the dispute to voluntary arbitration within 30 days of the publication of the marketing authorization (“MA”) application by the relevant medicines agency, INFARMED; if they don’t, the patent holder shall bring the case before the IP Court within the same period, by filing a full statement of the case.